Duong-NguyenTrinhTrung/PGx-Documentation/diseases.rst

 Diseases
 ==============

-The ‘Disease browser’ page at https://pgx-db.org/disease_lookup is designed to display all collected diseases and corresponding drug-disease association studies.
+The ‘Disease browser’ page at https://pgx-db.org/disease_lookup or https://pgxdb.org/disease_lookup is designed to display all collected diseases and corresponding drug-disease association studies.
 On this page, you will find:

 1/ A search box at the top that enables searching for a disease by its name.
 Our autocomplete feature suggests possible matches as the user types.